XianyiCheng/xianyicheng.github.io/_pages/about.md

 -----

 Hi, I'm Xianyi (she-an-yee).
 I'm a PhD student advised by Professor [Matt Mason](http://www.cs.cmu.edu/~mason/) at [the Manipulation Lab](http://mlab.ri.cmu.edu), Carnegie Mellon University. \
 I'm interested in everything about robotic manipulation.
-It is usually surprising to many people that, while AIs have achieved superhuman performance in some areas, robots struggle with manipulation tasks that are extremely easy to humans [Moravec's paradox](https://en.wikipedia.org/wiki/Moravec%27s_paradox).
+It is usually surprising to many people that, while AIs have achieved superhuman performance in some areas, robots struggle with manipulation tasks that are extremely easy to humans ([Moravec's paradox](https://en.wikipedia.org/wiki/Moravec%27s_paradox)).
 My ultimate research goal is to bring human-level dexterity into robotic manipulation.
 Currently, my work focuses on dexterous manipulation motion generation --- the first step toward general manipulation intelligence.

 ## Publications